 They saw Hennessy walk over to a bench where they had laid out a Kalashnikov.
 He picked it up and shouted, "Death to the infidels!"

 His voice came through on the monitors like a tinny and distant radio transmission.
 The attitude was still enough to irritate.
-Kelman was firm.
+Kelman was firm, even with his weakened voice.
 "Enough, Nick.
 Big day."